Hilbert space signatures of non-ergodic glassy dynamics: Qualitative theoretical description

 \subsection{Dephasing without relaxation: results of a model calculation}

-Our analysis provided above that explains power-law dependence $R(t) \sim 1/t^\eta$ with for $\eta(n) \propto n^2$, is based on the assumption of dephasing rate $\Gamma^\phi $ being much higher than rate of inelastic relaxation $\Gamma^r$.
-In fact, we assumed that non-zero $\Gamma^\phi >0 $ is generated at $ j_c < J/W \ll 1$ once original couplings $J$ between neighboring spins in the Hamiltonian (1) [Main text] are taken into account, while for relaxation (real spin flips) an analogous critical value $j_r = J_r/W$ is larger, $j_r > j_c$.
-In such a case at $j_c < J/W < j_r$ relaxation processes are due to high-order terms of the $J/W$ expansion, thus the inequality $\Gamma^r \ll \Gamma^\phi$ holds.
-Below in Sec.4 we present a calculation for the Hamiltonian (1) of the Main text, but living on the Cayley tree with branching number $K \gg 1$, which demonstrates $j_c \ll j_r$.
+The analysis in Sec.~\ref{subsec:exponent_eta} above explains the power-law dependence $R(t) \sim 1/t^\eta$ with exponent $\eta(n) \propto n^2$, using \textit{the assumption} of dephasing rate $\Gamma^\phi $ being much higher than rate of inelastic relaxation $\Gamma^r$.
+Below in Sec.~\ref{sec:daphasing_relaxation} we present a calculation for the Hamiltonian (1) of the Main text, which demonstrate the existence of intermediate range of disorder, $w_r < w < w_\phi$, where lowest-order spin relaxation processes are absent, while spin dephasing is active.
 Here in this Subsection we provide a brief account of that calculation, concentrating on its main results.

 We define $\Gamma^\phi$ as $\Im\Sigma^\pm$ where $\Sigma^\pm(\omega)$ is the self-energy part corresponding to transverse spin Green function $G^\pm(\omega)$; similarly, relaxation rate $\Gamma^r$ is defined via self-energy of longitudinal Green function $G^{zz}(\omega)$.
-Using Heisenberg equations for spin operators and using the absence of loops on Cayley tree, one can derive (see next Sec.4) recursion relations for local relaxation rates $\Gamma^r_i$, similar (but different) to those of Ref.\cite{FIM2010}:
+Using Heisenberg equations for spin operators one can derive, within self-consistent approximation (see next Sec.~\ref{sec:daphasing_relaxation}) recursion relations for local relaxation rates $\Gamma^r_i$, similar (but different) to those of Ref.\cite{FIM2010}:

 Summation here goes over $K$ neighbors of the "central spin" $\pmb{S}_0$.
 Below we use bare distribution of local energies $P_0(h) = \frac{1}{W}\theta (W/2 - |h|)$.
-Recursions (\ref{Gammar}) converge under iterations to $\Gamma^r =0$ at $J < J_r$ while at larger $J$ linear iterations diverge and nonlinear in $\Gamma^r$ terms are needed to get a final nonzero result.
-Next, we assume $J < J_r$ and derive (in the next order over $J^2$) analogous equations for $\Gamma^\phi$ :
+Recursions (\ref{Gammar}) converge under iterations to $\Gamma^r =0$ at $w > w_r$, while at smaller $w$ linear iterations diverge and nonlinear in $\Gamma^r$ terms are needed to get a final nonzero result.
+Next, we assume $w > w_r$ and derive (in the next order over $J^2$) analogous equations for $\Gamma^\phi$ :

 Summation goes over $K(K-1)/2$ pairs of unequal neighbors of the site $0$.
-Eqs.(\ref{Gamma0}) can be used to determine the boundary of the parameter region where non-zero $\Gamma^\phi$ are generated, that is $J_c = J_c(K)$.
+Eqs.(\ref{Gamma0}) can be used to determine the boundary of the parameter region where non-zero $\Gamma^\phi$ are generated, that is $J_\phi = W/w_\phi$.
 In general, equations for $\Gamma^\phi$ contain also terms of order $J^2$, but these terms are inefficient at $J < J_r$ and thus omitted here.